Learn something new every day

 More Info... by email

 An office complex generally refers to a grouping of architectural features that facilitate the production of clerical activities, data processing, or the delivery of business services.
-There are no definite parameters, in general, for describing an office complex strictly from an architectural perspective.
+There are no definite parameters, in general, for describing this type of complex strictly from an architectural perspective.
 Some say an office complex is a grouping of one-story buildings connected by architectural features such as covered walkways, atriums or other similar structures.
-Others say an office complex may consist of just one building that houses the offices of different businesses, governmental agencies, or organizations.
+Others say it can consist of just one building that houses the offices of different businesses, governmental agencies, or organizations.

 In terms of Energy Star recognition, the U.S. Environmental Protection Agency (EPA) uses architectural features to determine if an office complex is considered one building or more than one building.
 A group of offices connected in a seamless manner, with an atrium or concourse that does not divide buildings from one another, is considered one building for the purposes of an Energy Star rating application.
 The term "office complex" is used by the EPA for both separate buildings on one campus, and one building in which multiple companies or activities are housed.